Z323323/Complex-numbers-background/README.md

 where $n > 0 \in R$.

 Since this calculation doesn't follow $R$ field rules, another field is necessary to operate on these numbers, and guess what it's the complex field $C$.
-Now to avoid writing a book about fields math concepts: a field is a set of numbers, where an identity element exists, where every element (number) of the field has an inverse, and where one/two operations exist $(+, \times)$ and have some properties (if we reason using $+$ we have an additive group, otherwise we have a multiplicative group).
-We don't care about every single property of a field, what I want to say now is that the basic operations in $C$ behave differently compared to $R$.
+We don't care about every single property of a field, what I want to say now is that basic operations in $C$ behave differently compared to $R$.
 The interesting fact is that the equation above alone builds an entire field around itself.<br>
 Now before proceeding, I want to clarify one thing: the complex field is often associated to the $3rd$ dimension of the cartesian graph.
-There exist some tools [https://hemisemidemipresent.github.io/complex/] which help figuring out the three-dimensionality built by the complex field, since it often coexist with the two-dimensional cartesian graph $/R$ field in many functions/equations.
-Indeed the complex field "plane" share the $x-axis$ with the cartesian graph $/R$.
+There exist some tools [https://hemisemidemipresent.github.io/complex/] which help figuring out the three-dimensionality built by the complex field, since it coexist with the two-dimensional cartesian graph $/R$ field (they share the $x - axis$).
 But note that this doesn't necessarily mean that we are talking about dimensions.
 As humans we are dependent on visualize things graphically, but math is nothing but logic relations about quantities.
 If you think about the $C$ field as "another dimension" you are probably not right.
 Indeed $C$ **extends** $R$, and allows to operate on complex numbers, nothing more, nothing less.
-Math research permits to describe new logic behaviours about quantities which in turn permit to solve other problems.
 To conclude, don't stick too much on the dimensions, even though having a look at the above link could be useful.

 ![C](C.png)